Sussex Cycle Routes

 Black Down is located just a few miles south of Haslemere town centre.
 You can reach it from the train station on our Haslemere Circular Walk which also visits Marley Common.
 View Full Details>>

-|Brighton to Eastbourne||34 miles (55 km)||Starting at the pier in Brighton this ride takes you along the south coast to Newhaven and then inland through some lovely countryside to Eastbourne along NCN route 2. |
+|Brighton to Eastbourne||34 miles (55 km)||Starting at the pier in Brighton this ride takes you along the south coast to Newhaven and then inland through some lovely countryside to Eastbourne along National Cycle Route 2. |

 You start in Brighton and head east along the coast to Newhaven via Rottingdean with views of Brighton Marina and some lovely coastal scenery.
-After passing through Newhaven with its attractive harbour, you continue along the coast path to Seaford before heading inland along the Cuckmere river and through the South Downs to Polegate.
-Here you join the lovely traffic free Cuckoo trail taking you to Eastbourne Park.
+After passing through Newhaven with its attractive harbour, you continue along the coast path to Seaford before heading inland along the Cuckmere River and through the South Downs to Polegate.
+Here you join the lovely traffic free Cuckoo Trail taking you to Eastbourne Park.
 View Full Details>>

 |Centurion Way||6 miles (10 km)||This pleasant short route follows the Centurion Way along a disused railway path from Chichester to West Dean.
 View Full Details>>|

-|Chichester to Bognor Regis||8 miles (13 km)||This is a nice, easy short route from Chichester to Bognor Regis which follows NCN route 2 and local cycle paths.|
+|Chichester to Bognor Regis||8 miles (13 km)||This is a nice, easy short route from Chichester to Bognor Regis which follows National Cycle Route 2 and local cycle paths.|

 You start in the centre of Chichester and soon join a lovely canalside path along the Chichester Canal.
 The route then follows another off road path through Chichester's various lakes.
 A traffic free roadside path and series of quiet roads then lead you to Bognor Regis, finishing near the train station.

 Most of this ride is traffic free and with train stations at either end is easily accessible.
 View Full Details>>

-|Crawley to Brighton||25 miles (40 km)||Follow NCN route 20 from Crawley to the seaside resort of Brighton.
+|Crawley to Brighton||25 miles (40 km)||Follow National Cycle Route 20 from Crawley to the seaside resort of Brighton.
 You start at the train station in Crawley and head through Tilgate Forest passing through the golf course.
 The route continues to Handcross where you can see the pretty Nymans Gardens before passing the villages of Staplefield, Bolney and Hickstead.
 A long traffic free section then follows taking you to the outskirts of Brighton with views of the South Downs as you go.
 The final stretch takes you through Brighton passing the attractive pavillion gardens before finishing near the prom.
 View Full Details>>|

-|Crawley to Eastbourne||48 miles (78 km)||Follow NCN route 21 from Crawley to Eastbourne on the south coast. |
+|Crawley to Eastbourne||48 miles (78 km)||Follow National Cycle Route 21 from Crawley to Eastbourne on the south coast. |

 |Cuckoo Trail||14 miles (23 km)||This traffic free cycle and walking path runs along a disused railway line from Heathfield to the outskirts of Eastbourne.
 View Full Details>>|

 |Ditchling Common Country Park||2 miles (4 km)||Explore 188 acres of lovely parkland near Burgess Hill in East Sussex.
 The park trails pass oak trees, grassland, a lake and a stream.
 Many different birds visit the park including stonechats, linnets, woodpeckers, chiffchaffs, and blackcaps.
+In the spring months the area is a draw for walkers as it's covered in carpets of bluebells.
 Cycling is permitted through the park along the bridleways but all of the paths are open to walkers. |

-|Downs Link||36 miles (58 km)||This is a terrific walking or cycling path running from St Martha's Hill to Shoreham-by-Sea and linking the North and South Downs National Trails.|
+|Downs Link||36 miles (58 km)||This is a terrific walking or cycling path running from St Martha's Hill in Guildford to Shoreham by Sea.
+View Full Details>>|

-|Eastbourne to Rye||31 miles (50 km)||This coastal ride takes you along NCN route 2 from Eastbourne to Rye. |
+|Eastbourne to Rye||31 miles (50 km)||This coastal ride takes you along National Cycle Route 2 from Eastbourne to Rye. |

 You start along the Eastbourne prom heading east to Sovereign Harbour.
-The route continues along the coast passing Pevensey and Cooden Beaches before lovely stretches along the seafront in Bexhill and Hastings.
+The route continues along the coast passing Pevensey Castle and Cooden Beach before lovely stretches along the seafront in Bexhill and Hastings.
 View Full Details>>

-|Forest Way||11 miles (17 km)||This cycling and walking route runs from East Grinstead to Groombridge following NCN route 21 along a flat tree lined path.
+|Forest Way||11 miles (17 km)||This cycling and walking route runs from East Grinstead to Groombridge following National Cycle Route 21 along a flat tree lined path.
 The path is also a designated country park. |

 The trail follows a disused railway line route and has splendid views of the rolling hills of the downs and local farmland.